jsr6720/jsr6720.github.io/_posts/2020-12-15-atomic-habits.md

 ## My Review 5/5

-One of the best books on personal habit making I've ever read.<br/><br/>Start small, chain habits and always have a plan.
+One of the best books on personal habit making I've ever read.

+Start small, chain habits and always have a plan.
 Great read.

 ### Date Read
 2020/12/15